-The Trust, its Investment Adviser and the principal underwriter have adopted codes of ethics under Rule 17j-1 of the Act that may permit personnel subject to their particular codes of ethics to invest in securities, including securities that may be purchased or held by the Fund.
+The Trust, the Investment Adviser, the Sub-Adviser and principal underwriter have adopted codes of ethics under Rule 17j-1 of the Act that may permit personnel subject to their particular codes of ethics to invest in securities, including securities that may be purchased or held by the Fund.
+Because the Sub-Adviser is an entity not affiliated with GSAM, GSAM relies on the Sub-Adviser to monitor the personal trading activities of the Sub-Adviser's personnel in accordance with that Sub-Adviser's code of ethics.